Host a website anonymously from home using a Raspberry Pi

 - Review Cloudflare analytics for spikes, blocks, and suspicious probing patterns.

-Anonymous hosting can still achieve good rankings if delivery is fast and reliable:
+A website hosted on a Raspberry Pi can still achieve good rankings if delivery is swift and reliable:

 - Enable Cloudflare caching and performance features to ensure assets load swiftly worldwide.